zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-not-contains.md

 The `WhereBulkNotContains` method has many advantages:
  - Allow using any list type (basic type, entity type, anonymous type, expando object)
- - Allow using an unlimited amount of items.
+ - Allow using an unlimited number of items.
  - Allow specifying a custom join with one or many properties.

 ## FAQ